joncass/yes-no/README.md

 # yes-no
 ## Description
-Ask and answer yes/no questions.
+Ask and vote on yes/no questions.